-Stock wheels on many bikes simply don’t offer the performance characteristics you deserve.
-Upgrading your wheels means greatly improving your ride quality.
+Stock wheels on most bikes are cheap and don't offer the ride quality and performance characteristics you deserve.

-Beyond the pure performance characteristics, there is a hard to quantify feeling of having new wheels.
-Personally, upgrading my wheels increased my motivation to train harder and that alone was well worth an upgrade.
+Beyond performance characteristics, there is a hard to quantify feeling of having new wheels.
+Personally, upgrading my wheels increased my motivation to train harder and that alone was well worth the upgrade.

-To help further narrow down your options, take a look at the rider profile descriptions below to see which one most resembles you!
+Take a look at the rider profiles below to see which one most resembles you.

 You have a road bike but are eager to get more out of your riding.
 You’ve heard a lot of talk about upgrading to new wheels and see the benefits.